 2-3 Skill How to Introduce and Model How to Build Conjunctions Explain the function of conjunctions The teacher also models how to describe and modify verbs and adjectives using adverbs.
-Original Sentence Revised Sentence Shaunda ate the red, juicy apple.
+Original Sentence Shaunda ate the red, juicy apple.
+Shaunda quickly ate the red, juicy apple.
 The class creates adjective and adverb word bank anchor charts for students to access when writing.
 The teacher introduces the function of conjunctions (e.g., and, but, for, so, if, after, although).
 He/she explains that conjunctions are words and phrases that connect or join words and/or phrases to establish a relationship.
 Using mentor texts and samples of writing, the teacher shows students how authors use conjunctions.
 The teacher models a think aloud regarding sample sentences without conjunctions that do not make sense.
 He/she corrects the sentences using conjunctions.
 The teacher and students create a student friendly definition of the function of conjunctions and post it on an anchor chart.
 Using a mentor text and sample writing, students work in pairs to identify examples of conjunctions.
 They explain the function of the conjunction and how it impacts meaning.
 Students write sentences using conjunctions.
 They trade sentences with partners who identify the conjunctions and explain their functions or roles in the sentences.
 Use coordinating and subordinating conjunctions The teacher explains coordinating and subordinating conjunctions.
 Coordinating conjunctions join words or phrases.
 These conjunctions are placed between words, not at the beginning or end of a sentence (e.g., and, for, nor, so, but).
 Subordinating conjunctions link clauses together and describe a relationship between the two clauses (e.g., after, although, as, as if, before, rather, which).
 Students locate coordinating and subordinating conjunctions in text.
 They write the examples and add to the class generated word bank.
 Students revise their writing to create compound sentences using coordinating conjunctions.
 Students revise their writing, adding details to their sentences using subordinating conjunctions.

-2-3 Skill How to Introduc ce and Model How to Build Adverbs The teacher provides examples of conjunctions.
-The teacher and class coordinating conjunctions (e.g., for and subordinating conjunctions (e. while, until).
-The teacher models how to use coordinations when writing.
-He/she process.
-The teacher and students using coordinating and subordinations. s create a word bank of r, and, nor, but, or, yet, so) g. because, although, before, ordinating and subordinating e provides a think aloud of the create and write sentences Accurately choose which to use - adjective or adverb The teacher explains the purpose of or modifying nouns and pronouns. information about the signified objut the teacher explains the purpose of modifying verbs, adverbs, or adject where, and to what extent.
-Many at the teacher and class locate example in a mentor text.
-During shared writing, the teacher modifying nouns using adjectives.
-Adjectives provide more ject. of adverbs as describing or tives.
-Adverbs tell how, when, adverbs end in -ly. oles of adjectives and adverbs Students complete a sorting activity by accurately choosing an adverb or adjective for sample sentences.
+2-3 Skill How to Introdu uce and Model How to Build The teacher provides examples of conjunctions.
+The teacher and class coordinating conjunctions (e.g., for and subordinating conjunctions (while, until).
+The teacher models how to use conjunctions when writing.
+He/sh process.
+The teacher and student using coordinating and subordinating coordinating and subordinating ess create a word bank of or, and, nor, but, or, yet, so) e.g. because, although, before, coordinating and subordinating the provides a think aloud of the cast create and write sentences Adverbs Accurately choose which to use - adjective or adverb The teacher explains the purpose of adjectives as describing or modifying nouns and pronouns.
+Adjectives provide more information about the signified object.
+The teacher explains the purpose of adverbs as describing or modifying verbs, adverbs, or adjectives.
+Adverbs tell how, when, where, and to what extent.
+Many adverbs end in -ly.
+The teacher and class locate examples of adjectives and adverbs in a mentor text.
+During shared writing, the teacher models describing and modifying nouns using adjectives.
+Original Sentence Revised Sentence Students complete a sorting activity by accurately choosing an adverb or adjective for sample sentences.
 The students write in a variety of settings where they select which to use-adjective or adverb.
 For example, using a picture or photograph, students write descriptive paragraphs.
 For example: A picture of a girl walking a dog is followed by: Casey is a frisky dog!
 Sarah, his patient owner, walks him every day.
 During their walk, Casey suddenly runs across the yard.
 Sarah repeatedly commands him to stop, but Casey continues to forcefully drag Sarah behind him.
-Original Sentence Revised Sentence Shaunda ate an apple.
+Shaunda ate an apple.
 Shaunda ate a juicy , red apple.